Beatriz del Cueto

-Beatriz del Cueto (born 1952) is a Cuban-born architect specialising in conservation and architectural preservation.
+Beatriz Del Cueto López-Hidalgo (born 1952) is a Cuban-born architect specialising in conservation and architectural preservation.
 A resident of Puerto Rico since 1960, del Cueto is a Fellow of the American Academy in Rome, Fellow of the American Institute of Architects, and Henry Klumb Award winner in 2012.

 Biography

-Beatriz del Cueto López Hidalgo was born in 1952 in Havana, Cuba and moved with her family to Puerto Rico in 1960.
+Beatriz del Cueto López-Hidalgo was born in 1952 in Havana, Cuba and moved with her family to Puerto Rico in 1960.
 She studied architecture at the University of Florida in Gainesville graduating in 1974.
 She then went on to further her studies at the Preservation Institute of Nantucket, specializing in historical preservation and architectural conservation.
 In 1976, she obtained a Master's in Architecture with a focus on preservation from the University of Florida and then moved to Puerto Rico.
 In 1977, she began working for Henry Klumb and after three years left his office to work at the State Historic Preservation Office.

 In 1984, she moved to Rome, Italy and studied with her husband Agamemnon Pantel at the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).
 Between 1984 and 1986 Cueto worked at the College of Architects of Puerto Rico, leaving to establish a private practice in 1986.
 In 1990, she joined with her husband in the firm of Pantel del Cueto & Associates which focuses on facilitating a better understanding of traditional architecture in the Caribbean region.
 Their conservation projects have gained recognition both inside and outside of Puerto Rico.
 In addition to managing a practice in San Juan, del Cueto founded the Architectural Conservation Laboratory at the Polytechnic University of Puerto Rico where she provides courses in the theory of conservation and the scientific analysis of building materials.

 In 2011, del Cueto was awarded the Rome Prize by the American Academy in Rome and utilized her research prize to investigate concrete and its historic use in buildings.
 In 2012 she received Puerto Rico's most important architecture prize, the Henry Klumb Award, for her teaching and significant contribution to the restoration and preservation of the island's historic landmarks.